TeamCaterpillar/Cafepillar/README.md

 -When cooking starts, cards cannot be moved in or out of the appliances, managed in cooking_timer.gd

 **Other Components**
--Added a trash bin for player to discard dish if they are not satisfied with the grade -Reworked the recipe book made by Michelle which will be discussed more in the game feel section.
+* Added a trash bin for player to discard dish if they are not satisfied with the grade
+* Reworked the recipe book made by Michelle which will be discussed more in the game feel section.
--Reworked the serving tray which will be discussed in the game feel section.
+* Reworked the serving tray which will be discussed in the game feel section.
--Reworked the hand and ingredients system which will be discussed in the game feel section.
+* Reworked the hand and ingredients system which will be discussed in the game feel section.

 # Sub-Roles